dvci/shc-web-verifier/README.md

 ### Using the CDSi Supporting Data

 The web verifier utilizes the CDSi Supporting Data guidelines to easily stay up-to-date with the evolving ACIP recommendations.
 The CDSi Supporting Data are used as input to the [CQL](https://ecqi.healthit.gov/cql) engine.
-If the scanned SMART Health Card contains COVID-19 vaccination credentials, the SMART Health Card data will undergo CQL validation based on the CDSi Supporting Data.
-This validation determines whether the vaccine series contained in the SMART Health Card is valid - the results of this validation appear on the display page after the SMART Health Card QR code is scanned.
+To run CQL validation, the SMART Health Card’s payload must contain the `#immunization` and `#covid19` Verifiable Credential (VC) types.
+This validation determines whether the vaccine series contained in the SMART Health Card is valid, using the CDSi Supporting Data.
+The results of the CQL validation appear on the display page after the SMART Health Card QR code is scanned.
+If the SMART Health Card does not contain these VC types, CQL validation is skipped.
+For more information on the VC types, see the [SMART Health Card specifications](https://spec.smarthealth.cards/vocabulary/).

 The web application currently validates each non-Risk type series based on the following: